Battery electric multiple unit: EV-E301 series

 From March 2014, JR East introduced the EV-E301 series, with 1,500 V DC overhead wire and battery power capability using a two-car battery electric multiple unit, into revenue-earning service on the 20 km long non-electrified Karasuyama Line.

 Since March 4, 2017, battery electric trains have completely replaced diesel multiple units on this route.
 There are four two-car sets in operation, each set equipped with a 190 kWh lithium-ion battery.

 The trains recharge their batteries at Karasuyama Station terminus via their pantographs, using a rigid conductor bar to facilitate rapid charging at 1,500V using power supplied by the local electric grid.
-At the other end, at Hōshakuji, the Karasuyama Line meets the electrified Tohoku Main Line in order to continue to Utsunomiya Station.
+At the other end, at Hōshakuji, the Karasuyama Line meets the electrified Tohoku Main Line, and trains use that electrified line to continue to Utsunomiya Station.